wu87988622/ohara/docs/rest_interface.md

 # Ohara REST Interface

-ohara provides a bunch of REST APIs to advanced user for managing data, applications and cluster.
+ohara provides a bunch of REST APIs of managing data, applications and cluster for ohara users.
 Both request and response must have application/json content type, hence you should set content type to application/json in your request.

     Content-Type: application/json